 When dentists are frustrated with the lack of results from our employees or with “staff turnover”, many of you ask yourself, “Is it just me?”
-The fact is that when we don’t hire the RIGHT FIT and have a good business foundation, you will have employee turnover.
-I want to help you prevent being fired as a boss, minimize the costly training into someone who won’t work out in the long run and help your hire better.
+The fact is …when you don’t hire the RIGHT FIT and have a good business foundation, you will have employee turnover.
+I want to help you prevent being fired as a boss, minimize the costly training invested in short term team members, and overall – help you hire better.

 Take the time to read your mission statement or vision for your practice.
 I am not talking about the first one that everyone copied straight out of dental school.
 I am wanting you to read the one that took you hours and hours to think about and develop.
 Now, let’s ask yourself, “Is each team member making it happen?”
 If not, we need to evaluate your team and your hiring process.

 In my opinion, “staff turnover” is the biggest wasted expense in being an entrepreneur.
 Therefore, you should not hire any warm body to fill a seat in your practice.
 This person you choose needs to #Represent!
 Your applicant or employees must be passionate about your vision.
 In addition, they should have their own ideas on how to help grow your practice and help patients refer more of their friends and family.
 Furthermore, they need to be YOUR patient.
 This is a way to be able to describe your care to patients.
 They could say things like, “You will love it here and Dr. Smith is my dentist too!”